Skip to main content

 With or without an annual fee, getting the best interest rates depends on your credit score.

-A credit card for those with bad credit can charge ongoing interest as high as 35% whereas with good credit can typically be found around 20%.
+A credit card for those with bad credit can charge ongoing interest as high as 35%, whereas with good credit, interest rates are typically around 24%.

 Your credit score matters more than the fee for ongoing interest charges.